aysh34/Exploring-Linguistic-Patterns-in-Mental-Health-Using-Natural-Language-Processing/README.md

 - Sentiment polarity: On average, classes associated with clinical conditions show lower compound sentiment scores than the Normal class.
 Some classes (for example, Bipolar or Personality disorder) exhibit higher variance in sentiment.
 - Psycholinguistic profiles: Empath categories and NRC emotion scores show meaningful differences across classes.
 Categories associated with negative affect and health concerns are relatively elevated in clinical classes.

-## 9. Discussion
-The combined analysis demonstrates that interpretable lexical and emotional signals differentiate mental health classes in social-media text.
-The log-odds discriminative tokens serve as candidate features for interpretable classifiers.
-Sentiment and psycholinguistic profiles augment keyword findings and provide a multi-faceted view of emotional tone and semantic focus across conditions.
-Findings should be interpreted cautiously because social-media language is noisy and context-dependent.

 ## 10. Limitations
 - The dataset origin and annotation process impose unknown biases that may affect generalizability.
 - The analysis uses a sampled subset of the data for computational tractability; results could shift with different sampling strategies or the full dataset.